-The program's mission is to prepare students for professional nursing practice while providing a knowledge base for career mobility and further academic study.
+The mission of the program is to prepare students for professional nursing practice while providing a knowledge base for career mobility and further academic study.
 The program is committed to providing accessible, high-quality nursing education to meet the diverse and changing health-care needs of the community and beyond.